FMIA Wild Card: Tom Brady the Pragmatist Controls His NFL Future

 Bettis’ best playoff game: 105 yards against Denver in 1998.

-Campbell’s best playoff game: 118 yards at New England (with Rober Kraft in the stands, by the way) in 1978.
+Campbell’s best playoff game: 118 yards at New England (with Robert Kraft in the stands, by the way) in 1978.

 Henry loved the elements Saturday night, and he loved the gang-tackling.
 “We don’t want anything easy,” he said.
 “We want it gritty, and we want it dirty.”
 A great accomplishment for a rising-star running back—who’s only 26.